Alberni Valley Rail Corridor Study

 Alberni-Clayoquot Regional District (ACRD), Tseshaht First Nation, and Hupacasath First Nation are working together on a Rail Corridor Study, to develop a vision for the section of the Island Rail Corridor located within what is now known as the Alberni Valley region.

-HDR Corporation (HDR), an engineering consulting firm, has been contracted by the three partners to conduct the Rail Corridor Study.
-The study will involve documenting the history of rail in the Alberni Valley, reviewing existing infrastructure conditions, identifying needs and opportunities for the corridor, and will culminate in the identification of a preferred option and accompanying business case and strategy for moving forward.
+HDR Corporation (HDR), an engineering consulting firm, was contracted by the three partners to conduct the Rail Corridor Study.
+The study involves documenting the history of rail in the Alberni Valley, reviewing existing infrastructure conditions, identifying needs and opportunities for the corridor, and culminated in the identification of opportunities of interest for partners.

 -